|TABLE A Summary of Construction Statistics from Approved Building Permits|

 Other regions in the top five were:

-Among residential constructions, residential condominiums recorded the highest average cost of PHP15,342 per square meter.
-This type of residential construction had an average floor area of 33,584.6 square meters per building.
-Duplex/quadruplex-type dwellings registered the second highest with an average cost of PHP10,107 per square meter and an average floor area of 148.3 square meters per building.
-Other residential constructions ranked third with an average cost of PHP9,560 per square meter and an average floor area of 200.2 square meters per building.
+Among residential constructions, residential condominiums recorded the highest average cost of PHP18,879 per square meter.
+This type of residential construction had an average floor area of 22,945.3 square meters per building.
+Single-type houses placed second with an average cost of PHP10,058 per square meter and an average floor area 97.9 square meters per building.
+Duplex/quadruplex-type dwellings ranked third with an average cost of PHP9,472 per square meter and an average floor area of 122.6 square meters per building.
 (Figure 5 and Table A.1)

 (Sgd) ROSALINDA P. BAUTISTA